esannin/Technial_Artist_Test/README.md

 # Technial_Artist_Test

-Unity UI test provided by Chimera Entertainment
+//Unity UI test provided by Chimera Entertainment

 Convert the project to Android platform for the UI to works seamlessly.